Electronic Bill of Lading: Everything You Need to Know

 On the other hand, a dirty, or claused, BOL is issued when freight does not match the description.
 You also use a dirty BOL if a payment discrepancy occurs.

-Contracts and Titles
+Contracts and Ownership Titles in Electronic Bills of Lading

 It’s important to understand that a BOL is also considered evidence of a contract between a carrier and a shipper.
 The BOL legally protects the carrier, who is performing the service of hauling freight and expects rightful payment.